medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

 The &#39;Hospital Notification&#39; contributes to securing the foundation for a coherent clinical pathway across sectors.
 The specific purpose of the &#39;Hospital Notification&#39; is to inform the citizen&#39;s current care and health provider in the primary sector about the start and end of the citizen&#39;s stay at the hospital.
 It makes it possible to pause the current care and health providers&#39; services during the hospital stay and resume them when it ends.
 At the same time, the &#39;Hospital Notification&#39; can trigger the automatic sending of Report of Admission (<a href="https://svn.medcom.dk/svn/releases/Standarder/National%20Sygehus-Kommunesamarbejde/1.0.3/XDIS16/Dokumentation/" target="_blank">XDIS16</a>) from the receiver&#39;s system, which gives the health professionals an overview of the citizen&#39;s current services, level of function and health related problems.
 The Hospital Notification also contains notification of the patient&#39;s leave from the hospital stay and acute ambulant care.

-# 3Background
+# Background

 As the hospital is not able to determine in advance which citizens currently receive services from the primary sector, a &#39;Hospital Notification&#39; is generated for all citizens with a personal identification number (CPR) and home address in Denmark when registered in the hospital&#39;s EPR system.
-The receiving system ensures that the &#39;Hospital Notification&#39; stay is only downloaded and shown for citizens receiving services within the valid legal framework (see Section 4).
+The receiving system ensures that the &#39;Hospital Notification&#39; stay is only downloaded and shown for citizens receiving services within the valid legal framework (see Section [Legal framework](#-Legal-framework)).

 Registration of hospital stays in the EPR system are linked to the reporting to the National Patient Registry, LPR.
 By transition to LPR3 (2019), the concepts &#39;admitted&#39; and &#39;outpatient&#39; are removed in the reporting to LPR and replaced by physical attendance.
 In practice, all regions continue to register the hospital stay as outpatient and admission, respectively.
 It is agreed among the parties behind the development of the modernisedhospital notification that the scope of the hospital stays, which will be supported by a notification, is:

 &quot;_All current hospital stays with physical attendance by the patient and all planned hospital stays with physical attendance by the patient for the purpose of admission&quot;._

-# 4Legal framework
+# Legal framework

 Notifications of hospital stay are exchanged on the basis of the Danish Health Act and Danish Legal Protection Act §12c: